gristlabs/grist-help/help/formula_cheat_sheet.md

 </summary>
 `#TypeError`: can only concatenate str (not "int") to str

-If you mean to use the row ID as a character rather than a numerical value, be sure to convert it to string using `str()`.
+If you mean to combine a string and a numerical value, be sure to convert it to string using `str()`.

 <span class="screenshot-large">*![string-type-error](images/formula-cheat-sheet/string-type-error.png)*</span>